tyler-peirce/OceanOmics-draft-genomes/README.md

 **BWA**
 This step is to map the reads back to the assembly file generating a sorted bam file to be used for downstream processes.

-Please refer to BWA.sh to run BWA independently or bwa-famring.sh to farm jobs out across across a RUN of samples.
+Please refer to BWA.sh to run BWA independently or bwa-famring.sh to farm jobs out across a RUN of samples.

 **Samtools stats**